Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations: Reweighted Manifold Learning

 Note that in some simple cases, the mapping in \eq{eq:map} can also be represented using a linear combination.
 However, deep learning has been successful in a broad range of learning problems, and using more intricate approximations for the mapping between high-dimensional and low-dimensional spaces is quite common for complex data sets~\cite{hinton2006reducing,maaten2009learning}.

 The target mapping is parametrized by comparing the Markov transition matrix $M(\bx_k,\bx_l)=(p_{kl})$ (Sec.~\ref{sec:rmt}) constructed from the high-dimensional samples to a Markov transition matrix $Q(\bz_k,\bz_l)=(q_{kl})$ built from low-dimensional samples mapped using the target mapping [\eq{eq:map}].
-In \textsc{stke}, we use a Gaussian kernel for $Q$: